-True story: One of my first jobs was working in one of the biggest book stores in America… okay maybe just one of the biggest in New York.
+A true story: One of my first jobs was working in one of the biggest book stores in America… okay maybe just one of the biggest in New York.
 It’s big though.
 Countless times people came in and asked for the nonfiction section.
-In this big, big, massively big bookstore.
-Like it’s so simple and straightforward.
-“Excuse me, where’s nonfiction?”
+In this big, humongous, massively enormous bookstore.
+Like it’s so simple and straightforward: “Excuse me, where’s nonfiction?”

-Back then, I read almost exclusively fiction (that section’s easier to pinpoint).
-But in the last several years, I found the opposite was becoming true, and I preferred nonfiction, in its many very different categories, to anything fictional.
-But when I tell people I only like to read nonfiction, they sometimes look a little disgusted, like I have no imagination or can’t appreciate literary art.
-But there are so many fascinating stories and beautiful writing to be found in all-true stories.
+Back then, I read almost exclusively fiction (an easier section to pinpoint).
+But in recent years, I found the opposite was becoming true, and I preferred nonfiction, in its many very different categories, to anything fictional.
+But when I tell people I only like to read nonfiction, they sometimes look disgusted, nose wrinkle and all, like I have no imagination or can’t appreciate fine literary art.

 Please have a quick look through the front page of reviews to get an idea of the type of content I review before contacting me with a review request.
-It saves us both some time, I promise 🙂
+It saves us both some time, I promise!

 Happy true story reading!